 Every plan is going to have its own unique stipulations that dictate the type of coverage you receive for care.
 However, most plans tend to use a 100-80-50 coverage system.
 This refers to the following structure below:

 For example, an insurance company may say that fillings are covered at 70% (leaving you responsible for 30% of the cost).
 However, they may only cover 70% of what a silver mercury filling would cost, not 70% percent of what a tooth-colored filling would cost.
 This means that when we place your tooth colored filling, you would owe 30% of what a tooth-colored filling would cost plus the difference between 70% of the cost of what a tooth-colored filling costs and 70% of what an amalgam filling costs.
 We know it’s confusing- we’re here to help.

 In general, your benefits are an agreement between your employer and the insurance company; as the dental provider, we do not get any input on what your insurance plan does or does not cover.
 If you have questions about your insurance, we are happy to try to help clarify your benefits.
 However, you can also contact your HR department for further clarification about your specific plan, since it was your company that chose exactly what your insurance benefits will cover.

 At this time, Westlake Hills Dental Arts is happy to be an in-network provider with Cigna as well as accept many other PPO dental plans.
 Being in-network generally means you can expect higher savings when utilizing your benefits from this insurance provider.
-Additionally, our office can file a pre-treatment estimate or pre-determination on your behalf if requested.
+Additionally, our dental office can file a pre-treatment estimate or pre-determination on your behalf if requested.